huy310304/GPUMD-UVA/MgNiO/README.md

 |:----------------------:|:----------------------:|
 | Results for `T(K) = 500K` with `F(Å-1) = 0.00024` | Results for `T(K) = 700K` with `F(Å-1) = 0.00032` |

-These results confirmed the hypothesis that tailored force values enhance the consistency and reliability of the simulations, as well as the linearly relationship between the optimized force value and temperature.
+These results confirmed the hypothesis that tailored force values enhance the consistency with `error bar < 2%` and reliability of the simulations, as well as the linearly relationship between the optimized force value and temperature.

 ### Comprehensive Analysis of Temperature vs. Thermal Conductivity
 The optimized force values were utilized to re-evaluate the thermal conductivity at each temperature, providing insight into how MgNiO's thermal properties respond to temperature and force parameter adjustments.
 The graphs below demonstrates a more consistent trend in `k(w)` with smaller error bars using optimized F, maintaining the expected decreasing behavior as `T(K)` increases.